waffleston/w-rtf-cre-editor/README.md

 It's a lightweight RTF/CRE dictionary editor, aiming to be as easy to use as possible without sacrificing advanced functionality.
 There are a number of useful features, including:
 * Duplicate entry detection & resolution
 * Entry validation
-* Dictionary searches (both steno and translations)
+* Dictionary searches (both strokes and translations)
 ## [Download](build/)
 (Windows and GNU/Linux)
-It's currently a terminal-only program, but I'm taking steps to make it easy to integrate with a GUI.
+It's currently a terminal-only program, but I'm working on an Electron based wrapper for it.
 ## Todo:
 * [x] Terminal
   * [x] REPL dictionary editing.